bain-cs111/bain-cs111.github.io/pages/_assignments/tutorials/tutorial_1/tutorial_1.md

 Similar to your `my-row` function since the size of the shapes and rows aren’t changing, the `my-grid` function shouldn’t use the `count` variable to change anything about the shape or the row length.
 This function will take in an image and a number (`n`) and output a grid of images of size `n * n`.

 > Note: this might seem easy on its face...but it's very easy to get bogged down in parentheses.
 If you get stuck, try using your code from `my-row` as a sort of "iterator template."
 In `my-row` you were just drawing a simple shape using whatever `image` was inputted.
 You're doing the same thing here, except instead of just drawing the inputted `image`, you're drawing a `my-row` of `image`s!

+**Just because your `my-grid` function works on the green circles DOES NOT mean it is correctly written (even it passes the `check-expect`).** Try making a grid of blue circles using your `my-grid` function before moving on.

 By using the `my-row` function inside `my-grid`, you're practicing the key concept of **abstraction**.
 Once you've made a function to create a row of images, you no longer need to remember all those details–you just call the function!
 Once you've created `my-grid`, you don't need to worry about ever writing it again–you just call the function!
 In a way, you're creating larger and larger Lego bricks you can later combine into even more complex programs.